XDanfr/Motif/README.md

 ## Status

-Pre-development.
-Application does not actually do anything right now.
+In early development. **Application does not actually do anything right now.**

 ## Goals